PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 tcp        0      0 0.0.0.0:445             0.0.0.0:*               LISTEN      1428/python3
 ```

-From the target host I was now able to validate that I could see and connect to the newly started share and promptly copied the hives over.
+From the target host I was now able to validate that I could see and connect to the newly started share and promptly copied the hives back to my attack machine.

 ```
 C:\>net view \\10.10.47.175